English Literature MA

 • As part of Kingston School of Art, students on this course benefit from joining a creative community where collaborative working and critical practice are encouraged.

-• Several modules are complemented by field trips, such as to the British Library, museums and theatres.*
+• Several modules are complemented by field trips, such as to the British Library, and to London's museums and theatres.*

-• You will be assessed by both traditional and more innovative means, including critical essays, a dissertation, blogs, and multi-media presentations.
+• You will be assessed by both traditional and more innovative means, including critical essays, a dissertation, multi-media presentations and creative responses.

 *Students will be required to cover additional costs, such as travel.